 How do you normally choose your cosmetics?
 Ask a friend?
 Pick up a magazine to read what's trending in beauty, or browse all the popular stores and just purchase what catches your eye?

-If this all sounds familiar to you, don't worry you're not alone, but if you'd like to take more precaution when choosing these products you should know what's really in them.
+If this all sounds familiar to you, don't worry because you're not alone.
+But if you'd like to take more precaution when choosing these products you should know what's really in them.

 Navigating the labels of cosmetics and beauty products can seem impossible.
 It's hard understanding what exactly is in each product and you can't let some advertising fool you.
 Some brands will mislead you into thinking you're buying an "all natural" or "organic" product and that's not always the case.
 This is because this industry isn't regulated like it should be.

-Most of the toxic chemicals are harmful to your skin and could be for your overall health.
+Most of the toxic chemicals in cosmetics are harmful to your skin and overall health.

 We've broken down some of the harmful ingredients found in everyday beauty products so you can be aware the next time you're shopping.